pjeena/Traffic-Flow-Prediction-in-the-city-of-Paris-using-LSTM/README.md

 # Dashboard

-The predicted data was visualized by projecting it to a folium map showing the predicted number of vehicles in each junction.
+The inferences were visualized by projecting it to a google map showing the forecasted traffic and the change in traffic from prior hour.
 Link to the [dashboard](https://traffic-management-and-optimization-in-paris.streamlit.app/).

 This shows the traffic in 8 major junctions of Paris.
 More intensity of color -> more traffic
 ![embed](https://github.com/pjeena/Traffic-Management-and-Optimization-using-LSTM/blob/main/resources/dashboard_1.jpeg)

-Here, we see the forecats from the last week upto the next 3 hours
+Here, we see the forecats since last week and upto the next 3 hours
 ![embed](https://github.com/pjeena/Traffic-Management-and-Optimization-using-LSTM/blob/main/resources/dashboard_2.jpeg)

 # Conclusion

 This project demonstrates how machine learning algorithms can be used to forecast traffic in real-time, using data from different sources.
 The project also shows how a CI/CD pipeline can be implemented to automate the data processing, model training, and deployment, improving the efficiency and reliability of the project.

 # Future work